 When the spine is long and decompressed we are able to receive the full benefits of this posture, which include feeling energized, strong and connected.

 These are common alignment cues meant to help you understand the energy of this posture.
-There are many modifications and alternatives, so if you have questions leave them in the comments below & I am happy to connect with you!
+There are many modifications and alternatives, so if you have questions, reach out & I am happy to connect with you!